adamsk34/Coffee-Maker/README.md

 # Coffee Maker

 This was an academic project made for Real-Time Systems (COMP 4550) during winter 2020 at the University of Manitoba.
 This project is the logic of a programable coffee maker.
 It cannot actually make coffee, it merely simulates the process.
 It is designed for the STM32F4 Microcontroller unit.
-This project is based on FreeRTOS, a real-time operating system.
 This project is designed to be used with the [Keil µVision IDE](http://www2.keil.com/mdk5/uvision/).

 This project was developed by [@adamsk34](https://github.com/adamsk34) and [@su-dong](https://github.com/su-dong).
+This project is based on FreeRTOS, a real-time operating system.
 All original work introduced by this repository is in the file [Source/main.c](Source/main.c).

 ![Picture of all system components](./SystemComponents.jpg)

 ## Getting started

+Install the [Keil µVision IDE](http://www2.keil.com/mdk5/uvision/) and connect your computer to the the STM32F4 by USB cable.

 Clone the repository using this command:
 ```